VictorBalbo/mashgin-api/README.md

 This project can run in two ways, using `Docker` or using `Node` commands

 ### Docker
+To run this project using Docker you will need to have a `Docker Engine` and `Docker CLI` installed and running.
 #### Build Image
 ```sh
 docker build . -t mashgin-api